kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/multi-region-clouds.md

       ...
 ```

-### When using the cinder-csi-plugin helmchart
+### When Using the cinder-csi-plugin Helm Chart

-When runing the cinder-csi-plugin with multi-region, you need to specify different `extraArgs` on the `cinder-csi-plugin` containers of the deployment and the daemonset.
+When running the `cinder-csi-plugin` in a multi-region setup, you need to specify different `extraArgs` for the `cinder-csi-plugin` containers in both the Deployment and the DaemonSet.

-When using the helmchart, you need to set the different `extraArgs` on `plugin.nodePlugin.extraArgs` and `plugin.controllerPlugin.extraArgs`.
+When using the Helm chart, set the different `extraArgs` using `plugin.nodePlugin.extraArgs` and `plugin.controllerPlugin.extraArgs`.

-If you set the extraArgs in `plugin.extraArgs`, the same `extraArgs` will end up on both the `cinder-csi-plugin` container of both the deployment and the daemonset.
+If you set the `extraArgs` in `plugin.extraArgs`, the same arguments will be applied to both the Deployment and the DaemonSet `cinder-csi-plugin` containers.

-You will still need to manually create your additionnal daemonsets for your additionnal regions.
+You will still need to manually create additional DaemonSets for your extra regions.

 ```yaml
 nodePlugin: